Eat these 7 healthy Mediterranean foods to fight inflammation

 The Mediterranean diet is based on traditional diets in countries bordering the Mediterranean Sea.
 While there is no one “anti-inflammatory diet,” the Mediterranean diet is the best way to load up on foods to fight inflammation and is rated a top healthy eating pattern.

-The Mediterranean diet includes protective:
+The Mediterranean diet includes the following protective foods:

-The Mediterranean diet is low in inflammation-promoting:
+The Mediterranean diet is low in these inflammation-promoting foods:

 While the overall eating pattern is responsible for the health benefits of the Mediterranean diet, you can start eating these foods to fight inflammation now.